 Conjecture \ref{dual.conj} has been proved in \cite{GHKK} under two combinatorial assumptions, which can be summarized as follows.

-\begin{thm}[{\cite[Proposition 0.14]{GHKK}}] Conjecture \ref{dual.conj} holds if the following conditions are satisfied. \begin{itemize} \item The non-frozen part of the quiver $Q$ possesses a maximal green sequence or a reddening sequence.\footnote{Maximal green sequences and reddening sequences are special sequences of quiver mutations introduced by Keller \cite{KelDT} in order to study Donaldson-Thomas transformations.
-In the original statement of Gross-Hacking-Keel-Kontsevich, the theorem was stated with maximal green sequence; but they only need the existence of a maximal green sequence to ensure that the cluster complex does not lie within a half space, which is also a consequence of the existence of a reddening sequence.} \item The exchange matrix $\varepsilon=(\varepsilon_{ij})$ of $Q$, with $i$ running through the non-frozen vertices and $j$ running through all the vertices, is of full rank. \end{itemize} \end{thm}
+\begin{thm}[{\cite[Proposition 0.14]{GHKK}}] Conjecture~{\rm \ref{dual.conj}} holds if the following conditions are satisfied. \begin{itemize}\itemsep=0pt \item The non-frozen part of the quiver $Q$ possesses a maximal green sequence or a reddening sequence.\footnote{Maximal green sequences and reddening sequences are special sequences of quiver mutations introduced by Keller~\cite{KelDT} in order to study Donaldson--Thomas transformations.
+In the original statement of Gross--Hacking--Keel--Kontsevich, the theorem was stated with maximal green sequence; but they only need the existence of a~maximal green sequence to ensure that the cluster complex does not lie within a~half space, which is also a~consequence of the existence of a~reddening sequence.} \item The exchange matrix $\varepsilon=(\varepsilon_{ij})$ of $Q$, with $i$ running through the non-frozen vertices and $j$ running through all the vertices, is of full rank. \end{itemize} \end{thm}